BorisMoore/jquery-tmpl/README.md

-# jQuery Templates plugin
+# jQuery Templates plugin v1.0.0pre.

-_Note: this plugin requires jquery version 1.4.2._
+_Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.
+See tagged versions for stable Beta releases.
+Requires jquery version 1.4.2._

-jQuery templates contain markup with binding expressions.
+jQuery templates contain markup with binding expressions ('Template tags').
 Templates are applied to data objects or arrays, and rendered into the HTML DOM

 Documentation for the _jQuery Templates_ plugin can be found on the jQuery documentation site:
 <a href="http://api.jquery.com/category/plugins/templates/">http://api.jquery.com/category/plugins/templates</a>